Sobibor uprising: Uprising

 On 14 October 1943, at 4:00 PM (15 Tishrei 5704, during the festival of Sukkot), close to sunset, the rebellion began as planned.
 It was led by Pechersky in Camp Number 1, and Felhendler was in Camp Number 2.

 The killing of the SS personnel was first.
 Johann Niemann, the deputy camp commander, was the highest-ranking SS officer on duty that day and the first person the rebels planned to assassinate.
-Niemann was killed in the tailor’s shed, struck twice in the head with a hatchet by Alexander Shubayev while trying on a leather coat.
+Niemann was killed in the tailor’s shed, struck twice in the head with a hatchet by Jewish Soviet POW Alexander Shubayev while trying on a leather coat.
 Josef Wolf, an SS squad commander, was killed by a hatchet blow while he was trying on a leather coat in the sorting shed.
-Yehuda Lerner, a 17-year-old, and Arkadi Vaispapir, a Soviet POW, killed the Ukrainian commander Siegfried Gratzhus and the Ukrainian Oberman Ray Klat using hatchets.
+Yehuda Lerner, a 17-year-old, and Arkadi Vaispapir, a Soviet POW, killed the Trawniki commander Siegfried Gratzhus and the Ukrainian Oberman Ray Klatt using hatchets.
 Gratzhus and Niemann were the two SS officers with command authority in the camp that evening.
 Stanislaw "Shlomo" Szmajzner was part of a group of four prisoners who killed the camp's chief Kapo.
 To arm his team in his workshop, Szmajzner stole and hid several carpentry hatchets that were sent for sharpening.
 In addition, he also stole three rifles from the armoury after convincing the Ukrainian Trawniki volunteer that he was sent to take the rifles for repairs.
 He gave two rifles to the Soviet POWs and insisted on keeping the third for himself.
 In the chaos of the escape, Szmajzner shot a guard who was in the watchtower.
 At this stage, the telephone lines for external communication were also cut.

 SS man Werner Dubois was shot and severely wounded by a hatchet.
 Camp prisoner Chaim Engel and the Kapo Puzhitsky stabbed the commanders of Camp Number 2, SS man Rudolf Beckmann and squad commander Thomas Stepple.
 Squad commanders of the SS, Fritz Konrad and Josef Vallaster, were killed alone in the workshop, and the commander of the SS squad, Friedrich Gaustelitz, was killed by a hatchet blow in Shlomo Leitman’s carpentry shop.
 SS man Walter Ryba died in the workshop.
-Additionally, SS men Novak, Max Brü and Ernst Stengl were killed by the prisoners.
+Additionally, SS men Novak, Max Brü and Ernst Stengelin were killed by the prisoners.
 By the evening, twelve SS men were killed and Dubois was severely injured; 12 out of 29 SS men who were part of the camp guard on the day of the rebellion were not present that day.
 Two Trawniki men were also killed: an unidentified Ukrainian guard and Klatt (the only Trawniki man who did not beat prisoners in the Sobibor extermination camp).